pjohansson/inkling/docs/src/back-matter/compatibility.md

 most features but with results which may differ.
 Keep this in mind while writing a script.

+I'd like to end this note by thanking `Inkle` for designing the language and being the inspiration for this project.
+And of course for their many fantastic games and stories, which is some of the best work out there.

  — Petter Johansson, 2020